 How INS Global Can Help to Set Up a WFOE

 In recent years, efforts have been made to make it easier to establish a WFOE, such as greater access to national insurance benefits and a more straightforward setup process.

 INS Global has over 15 years of experience dealing with companies wishing to enter the Chinese market.
-Their expert consultants are ready to help at any time, and at every step of the way whether you want to open a WFOE in China or make the most of their China-based PEO, recruitment, and payroll services.
+Our expert consultants are ready to help at any time, and at every step of the way.
+We have the solutions for you, whether you want to open a WFOE in China or make the most of China-based PEO, recruitment, and payroll services.